budcribar/RemoteBlazorWebViewTutorial/README.md

 # RemoteBlazorWebViewTutorial

-Microsoft has recently introduced two Blazor WebView Controls in .NET 7.
-One control (Microsoft.AspNetCore.Components.WebView.Wpf) targets Windows Presentation Foundation (WPF) apps and the other (Microsoft.AspNetCore.Components.WebView.WindowsForms) targets Windows Form (WinForms) apps.
-The Microsoft controls allow developers to create user interfaces for desktop apps using Blazor web technology.
-The desktop apps using Blazor have the full feature set and performance of .NET 7 and are not contrained like a Blazor WebAssembly app.
+Microsoft is currently supporting two Blazor WebView Controls in .NET 7.
+One control (`Microsoft.AspNetCore.Components.WebView.Wpf`) targets Windows Presentation Foundation (WPF) apps and the other (`Microsoft.AspNetCore.Components.WebView.WindowsForms`) targets Windows Form (WinForms) apps.
+These Microsoft controls enable developers to create user interfaces for desktop apps using Blazor web technology.
+Desktop apps using Blazor have the full feature set and performance of .NET 7 and are not constrained like a Blazor WebAssembly app.

-The Remote versions of the Blazor WebView Controls (PeakSWC.RemoteBlazorWebView.Wpf and PeakSWC.RemoteBlazorWebView.WindowsForms) act as a drop-in replacement for the Microsoft controls along with the ability to access the user interface over a secure connection to a public server using a web browser.
-This is accomplished by setting up a secure server (RemoteWebWindowService) in the cloud and pointing your browser to it.
+The Remote versions of the Blazor WebView Controls (`PeakSWC.RemoteBlazorWebView.Wpf` and `PeakSWC.RemoteBlazorWebView.WindowsForms`) serve as a drop-in replacements for the Microsoft controls, with the added ability to access the user interface over a secure connection to a public server using a web browser.
+This is achieved by setting up a secure server (`RemoteWebWindowService`) in the cloud and pointing your browser to it.
-With a couple of minimal changes you will be able to either run your app locally or remotely control your application.
+With a few minor changes, you can run your app locally or remotely control your application.

 The RemoteBlazorWebView package allows developers to create a Blazor UI on Windows, Mac, and Linux.
-RemoteBlazorWebView is based on Microsoft's WebView control and photino.Blazor.
-It shares the same server with the WinForms and Wpf controls (RemoteWebWindowService).
+RemoteBlazorWebView is based on Microsoft's WebView control and `Photino.Blazor`.
+It shares the same server with the WinForms and Wpf controls (`RemoteWebWindowService`).
 # Use Cases
 The primary use case is to be able to share a desktop application controlling hardware with an external service technician.
 Typically, the application is behind a corporate firewall and is not easily accessed by the technician.
-The Remote Blazor controls allow the desktop application to be started in "Remote" mode which generates a unique Url for the technician to access the user interface.
+The Remote Blazor controls enables the desktop application to be started in "Remote" mode which generates a unique Url for the technician to access the user interface.

 Another use case is to be able to monitor data that is behind a firewall or on a private network without the cost and complexity to store the data externally.
 For example, if a brewer wanted to monitor fermentation data such as PH, Gravity, and Pressure they could build an app showing real-time graphical data using Blazor components and, with only a couple of changes, be able to view the user interface with a web browser from outside of the firewall.

 # How it works

-RemoteBlazorWebView.Wpf has two modes of operation.
+`RemoteBlazorWebView.Wpf` has two modes of operation.
 In the first default mode, it works just like the Microsoft BlazorWebView Controls (see [BlazorDesktopWPF](https://github.com/jorgearteiro/BlazorDesktopWPF)).
 In the second mode, a url is specified on the control's properties.
-In this mode, all GUI interactions are sent to a server which can be accessed with a browser.
-Hosting the server (RemotableWebViewService.exe) in the cloud allows you to remotely control an application which is behind a firewall or does not have a static IP address.
+In this mode, all GUI interactions are sent to a server that can be accessed with a browser.
+Hosting the server (`RemotableWebViewService.exe`) in the cloud allows you to remotely control an application which is behind a firewall or does not have a static IP address.

 # Demo Video